naver/fixture-monkey/content/en/docs/generating-objects/instantiate-methods.md

 weight: 32
 ---

-There are several ways of creating an object.
-For example, you can initialize an instance of an object using its constructor, or you can use the factory method it has.
+For each test, you may want to use a different way of creating objects.
+For example, even within the same class, one test may require initialization using the constructor, while another test may require initialization using its factory method.

 Fixture Monkey allows you to choose the preferred method of creating your object through the `instantiate()` method.
 {{< alert icon="💡" text="If the Kotlin Plugin is added, you can use the instantiateBy() method with a custom DSL." />}}